 COE 502 Introduction to Data Analysis.
-(3) fall, spring, summer
+(3)

 Descriptive statistics, visual approaches, estimation, and inferential methods for univariate and bivariate educational research problems.
 Experience using statistical software.
 Cross-listed as EDP 502.
 Credit is allowed for only COE 502 or EDP 502.